 We live in an abundant Universe.
 There’s plenty of anything for everyone (it’s just poorly distributed).
 In the Western World, everyone has access to plenty of resources now.
 This has made us lazy.
 Because there are so many resources, we don’t pay attention to our choices and that makes our productivity worse.
 In scarcity, we are forced to make choices.
 It’s only when we don’t have access to everything that we realize what’s important for us.

 This is how the setting limits system works to improve your productivity.
 Now, this scarcity is not real, just an illusionary Sword of Damocles.
 You can apply it in different ways:

 Goals.
-Leo Babauta is the responsible for me writing about this one, because it’s a big theme in his books, specially The Power of Less.
+Leo Babauta is responsible for me writing about this one because it’s a big theme in his books, especially The Power of Less.
 Basically, it tells you to narrow your focus to one major goal (that you will divide into mini-goals later).
 This transforms you into an effective laser.
-Also, by down this you are forced to choose between those goals and you will end up choosing those that are more important for your growth as a human being.
+Also, by down this, you are forced to choose between those goals and you will end up choosing those that are more important for your growth as a human being.
 The end result is fulfillment.

 Tools.
 Compare two workers: one with 1000 tools and one with 5 really efficient tools, which works better?
 You get the idea, so get a smaller toolbox.
 A lot of people have tons of programs, plugins, etc. that they don’t really use.

 Work.
 Pareto Principle states that 80% of your results come from 20% of your efforts.
 The wise thing to do is focus on that 20%.
 Timothy Ferriss is famous for teaching people how to apply that rule to have more free time, but I’ll talk more about it in a post I’ll write on outsourcing.

 People.
 Limit your close relationships to a closer circle of friends.
 When you set a limit (a number) you’ll have to choose those that make you more happy and lead you to success.